kmkolasinski/AwesomeBump/README.md

 Steps are almost the same as for earlier versions.
 See the [pdf ](https://github.com/kmkolasinski/AwesomeBump/releases/download/BuildingAB/BuildingInstruction.pdf) for instructions.

-## Command-line instructions:
-a) Open terminal
-b) Add Qt 5.4 to the PATH variable (example command): export PATH=/usr/local/Qt-5.4.1/bin:$PATH
-Note that your path to the Qt 5.4 bin folder may be different.
-You can use following command to check where is your Qt-5.4 installation located: locate qt | grep Qt-5
-This will list you all files with name Qt-5.
-c) Unzip the source code:
-   unzip AwesomeBump.zip
-d) Navigate to Sources directory: cd AwesomeBump/Sources
-e) Compile program:
-   qmake
-   make
-f) copy AwesomeBump file to bin directory. cp AwesomeBump ../Bin/
-g) Run program:
-   cd ../Bin
-   ./AwesomeBump

 ## For versions older than 3.0.